-- Free Chat, Phone and Email Support.
+- Free Chat, Phone, and Email Support.
 Liberty Online offers free support by phone, chat, and email.
-Phone support and chat support is available during regular business hours.
-Emailed questions can take up to 24 hours to answer, longer on weekends.
+Phone and chat support are available during regular business hours.
+It can take up to 24 hours for someone to answer emailed questions, longer on weekends.
 These support venues are appropriate for questions about the Liberty Online platform itself, not for detailed questions about tax matters.
-For that, you’ll need to purchase or upgrade to Pro Tax Support (see below) or walk into a Liberty Tax office.
+For that, purchase or upgrade to Pro Tax Support or walk into a Liberty Tax office.

 - Prior-Year Return Access.
 Liberty Online stores all prior-year returns in its database.
 They’re accessible anytime at no charge.